YangLab/CIRCpseudo/README.md

 --------

 * Not specific to certain cell line/tissue
-* Effective and efficient to map back-splicing junction reads
+* Effective and efficient to circRNA-derived pseudogene detection

 Usage: perl CIRCpseudo.pl [options]
 -----